FirebaseExtended/firebase-queue/README.md

       /* null, no data */
 ```

 Let's imagine that you have some front end that allows your users to write their name and a message, and send that to your queue as it's `data`.
-Let's assume your user pushes something like the following:
+Let's assume your user writes something like the following:

 ```js
 // chat_client.js